Rudy Rotter: 15,000 works of art and the Rudy Rotter Museum of Sculpture

 Rotter believed that the practice of art required constant and diligent hard work and commitment, and through this effort would come forth meaningful art.
 His lifetime creation of 15,000 works of art gave him the designation as the most prolific artist in the state of Wisconsin and possibly the nation.
 His compulsive daily production eventually filled a 21,000 sq. ft. warehouse.
-This space became the self-designated Rudy Rotter Museum of Sculpture.
-It was said this densely packed warehouse/museum was an art environment unto itself.
+This space became the self-designated Rudy Rotter Museum of Sculpture, which was sometimes considered an art environment unto itself.

 Rotter's pieces range from large mahogany bas reliefs based on the Old-Testament, to miniature machetes of imagined temples, to seven-foot tall standing wood figures.
 He also created paintings on found and donated materials, small assemblages, and thousands of drawings with Japanese oil crayon, and later standard magic markers.

 After Rotter's passing, and due to structural problems with the building, the museum was disassembled in 2011.
 The art was moved to another local location.
 In the process, a small portion of the collection was disseminated to various interested people and institutions in Wisconsin.
 The remaining art, which covered three floors of the warehouse was returned in 2015, but no longer set out in a curated and ordered state.